mikolajdettlaff/Time-Until/README.md

 # Time-Until
-Program lets its user check how much time if left until an event of their choosing
+Program lets its user check how much time is left until an event of their choosing